 You may be able to sell your permanent life insurance coverage depending on where you live.
 This is typically done if the policyholder requires cash, is unable to continue paying payments, or no longer wants the insurance.

 You can legally sell your life insurance policy to another person if you live in Saskatchewan, Quebec, New Brunswick, or Nova Scotia and use a broker or funding firm.
 Selling a life insurance policy in Alberta, Ontario or Manitoba is not possible.
 You may also be taxed on the gains from the sale of your policy.

 - If you don't have any beneficiaries

 When you name beneficiaries on your life insurance policy, the money bypasses your estate and goes to them tax-free.
 When you buy life insurance, you should always name a beneficiary.
-Otherwise, your estate will be named as the beneficiary, and your death benefits may be taxed.
+Otherwise, your estate will be named as the beneficiary, and your policy's death benefits may be taxed.
 Remember to update the beneficiary information on your life insurance policy if your relationships or financial situation change.

 You will also be taxed on any interest or dividends that you do not reinvest back into your policy.
 Some people, for example, use their policy interest payments or dividends to supplement their retirement income; in this scenario, the interest payments or dividend payout would be taxed.